 Who should attend?

 - Experienced programmers interested in iPhone application development

 - People new to Mac development and iPhone development

 Most iPhone workshops charge double what we charge for our early bird.
-Included in the workshop is 200+ pages course book especially prepared for the workshop.
+Included in the workshop is a 200+ pages course book especially prepared for the workshop.

 We don't just offer training.
 We are also iPhone developers ourselves, as are our alumni.
 We have an online alumni network where the members post jobs, requests for proposals and form partnerships.

-To find out more about the iPhone Boot Camp, including videos, a detailed syllabus, links to our local meetup groups and detailed info on how to prepare for the workshop go to our main site iPhoneBootCampNYC.com
+To find out more about the iPhone Boot Camp, including videos, a detailed syllabus, linkds to our local meetup groups and detailed info on how to prepare for the workshop go to our main site iPhoneBootCampNYC.com